GitButler Logo

 Now we can start working.
 GitButler will watch your working directory and immediately show any changes that you make.

-I'll start by continuing the work I had in progress on the group-pr-summaries-by-tag branch.
-I'll make some more changes and then commit them.
-You can simply hit the "Start Commit" button, then either write your commit message, or hit "Generate Message" to let AI look at the diffs and write a message for you.
-Once you've done that, you should see something like this:
+Now that you have a branch, you can simply hit the "Start a Commit" button on the branch you want to commit to, then either write your commit message, or hit "Generate Message" to let AI look at the diffs and write a message for you.

-One commit on our branch
+Now we can see our one commit on our branch

-One commit on our one branch
+Now we can see our one commit on our branch

 Split secondary work into a new branch